 Florida's Essential Ingredient

 Phosphate is an essential nutrient and part of everyday life.
 Phosphate helps America’s farmers grow more crops on fewer acres, keeps our bodies strong, and even helps clean our teeth.
-In order to use phosphate, we’ve got to make it.
+Before farmers use phosphate products, we've got to make them.
 Florida is home to abundant phosphate deposits, and the state’s phosphate industry is making responsible and sustainable phosphate by using the latest technology and environmental preservation techniques.

 Supporting a Sustainable Economy